SMorettini/CNNs-on-CHB-MIT/README.md

 After setted all the parameters run the code.
 ```
 python DataserToSpectogram.py #Creation of the spectograms
-python CNN.py #Creation of the CNN and evaluation of it on the spectograms
+python CNN.py #Creation of the CNN and evaluation of the model on the spectograms
 python TestThreshold.py #Search the best thresold for each patient
 ```